Maeda Tsunanori: Biography

-In 1658, Toshitsune died, and Tsunanori was finally able to take full control of the domain.
+Also in 1658, Toshitsune died, and Tsunanori was finally able to take full control of the domain at the age of 15.
 One of his first steps was to initiate a land reform program grouping villages into groups of ten in order to facilitate tax collection and opening of new rice lands.
 He also established a more systematic approach to famine relief and to medical care within the domain.
-He revised the domain laws which had been very severe since the time of Maeda Toshiie’s suppression of the Ikkō-ikki.
-Tsunanori also settled a long-simmering border dispute with Fukui Domain over who “owned” the holy mountain of Hakusan on the border of the two provinces.
+He revised the domain laws which had been very severe since the time of Maeda Toshiie's suppression of the Ikkō-ikki.
+Tsunanori also settled a long-simmering border dispute with Fukui Domain over who "owned" the holy mountain of Hakusan on the border of the two provinces.

 Tsunanori was also a noted patron of the arts, especially favoring the performance of Noh plays in the domain.
 He also amassed major collection of Japanese and Chinese literary works.
 However, he is perhaps best known for his development of the famous Kenroku-en gardens in Kanazawa.

 In 1689, under Shōgun Tokugawa Tsunayoshi, the domain was accorded the same courtesy in audiences in Edo Castle as was extended to the Gosanke, and the kokudaka of the domain was reassessed at 1 million koku.

 Tsunanori retired from public life in 1723 and died in 1724 at the age of 80.